jacob203/helloWorld/algorithm/segmentTree/readme.md

       /     \           /     \
    [0, 0]  [1, 1]     [2, 2]  [3, 3]
 ```
 the time complexity of updating ranges when a data is changed is lgn, the time complexity of building segment tree is n。
+the segment tree is used to calculate the range result when the array can be changed.